Let's talk about BABIES

 -endocrine disorders are massively on the rise

 Can the skin care and cosmetic industry be solely blamed for all this?
 Certainly not!
-Everyone knows there are complex causes for the health issues that plague us today - our world is polluted in so many ways, from the air we breathe to the food we consume to the ions constantly bombarding us from our devices - and of course, so many people who have never used a natural body care product in their life, are still perfectly healthy.
+Everyone knows there are complex causes for the health issues that plague us today - our world is polluted in so many ways, from the air we breathe to the food we consume to the ions constantly bombarding us from our devices - and of course, many people who have never used a natural body care product in their life, are still perfectly healthy.
 That said, chemicals used in skin care products have been linked to endocrine disruption (reproductive problems), cancers and deformities in animals, as well as in humans, not to mention their environmental impact on our watershed.

 Baby care worst offenders list: Do not use